-- (1) Receipt.
+(1) Receipt.
 A Contracting Agency shall electronically or mechanically time-stamp or hand-mark each Offer and any modification upon receipt.
 The Contracting Agency shall not open the Offer or modification upon receipt, but shall maintain it as confidential and secure until Opening.
-If the Contracting Agency inadvertently opens an Offer or a modification prior to the Opening, the Contracting Agency shall return the Offer or modification to its secure and confidential state until Opening.
-The Contracting Agency shall document the resealing for the Procurement file (e.g. "Contracting Agency inadvertently opened the Offer due to improper identification of the Offer."). - (2) Opening and Recording.
+If the Contracting Agency shall return the Offer or modification to its secure and confidential state until Opening.
+The Contracting Agency shall return the resealing for the Procurement file (e.g. "Contracting Agency inadvertently opened the Offer due to improper identification of the Offer.").

+(2) Opening and Recording.
 A Contracting Agency shall publicly open Offers including any modifications made to the Offer pursuant to Rule 137-047-0440(1).
 In the case of Invitations to Bid, to the extent practicable, the Contracting Agency shall read aloud the name of each Bidder, and such other information as the Contracting Agency considers appropriate.
 However, the Contracting Agency may withhold from disclosure information in accordance with ORS 279B.055(5)(c) and 279B.060(6).
 In the case of Requests for Proposals or voluminous Bids, if the Solicitation Document so provides, the Contracting Agency will not read Offers aloud.